MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ---
-title:  .update table command (public preview)
+title:  .update table command (preview)
-description: Learn how to use the .update table command to perform transactional data updates. ms.reviewer: orspodek ms.topic: reference ms.date: 01/25/2024
+description: Learn how to use the .update table command to perform transactional data updates. ms.reviewer: vplauzon ms.topic: reference ms.date: 01/25/2024
 ---
-# Update table (public preview)
+# Update table (preview)

 The `.update table` command performs data updates in a specified table by deleting and appending data atomically.

 ## Permissions